cbutakoff/tools/README.md

 ##IrisTools
 A couple of internal use tools.
+Probably irrelevant for anyone except myself.